WALLY JAY – DVDS COLLECTIONS

 Professor Wally Jay was a student of Professor Okazaki, Juan Gomez and Ken Kawachi in Hawaii in the early 1940’s.
 Professor Jay is known nationally and internationally as the founder of Small Circle JujitsuTM and an outstanding judo coach.
 He has received many awards over the past decades, including “Outstanding Judo Coach”, “Northern California Judo Coach” of the Year, Black Belt Magazine’s “Jujitsu Instructor” and “Man of the Year”… ranked martial arts magazines.

 Professor Jay was the head instructor at Jay’s Jujitsu Studio, also known as Island Judo / Jujitsu Club in Alameda, California.
 At the age of 80, he traveled to teaching seminars around the world in Small Circle JujitsuTM.

-Grandmaster and Founder Professor Wally Jay, one of the last great martial artists, passed away peacefully at 2:20 am California time at Kaiser Hospital in Redwood City at the age of 93.
-Professor Jay suffered a stroke on Tuesday 24th May and on Saturday, in accordance with his earlier wishes, he was removed from life support.
+Grandmaster and Founder Professor Wally Jay, one of the last great martial artists, passed away peacefully at 2:20 am California time at Kaiser Hospital in Redwood City, aged 93.
+Professor Jay suffered a stroke on Tuesday, May 24th, and on Saturday, in accordance with his earlier wishes, he was removed from life support.
 He survived another 12 hours and had family and friends with him.
 The Jay Family extends its gratitude to those who were there to support and to those who have counted him in their prayers.

 Get WALLY JAY – DVDS COLLECTIONS at Salaedu.net